hvegh/Switcher/README.md

     - Leverage existing kernel code for switch management and control.
     - Use the standard Linux networking tools for configuration.

-This work focus on the use of a 15 Euro Netgear GS108v3 switch in combination with a 4 Euro ch341a USB to SPI adapter:
+This work uses a 15 Euro Netgear GS108v3 switch in combination with a 4 Euro ch341a USB to SPI adapter:

 see link below for details.